Multibit-Legacy/multibit-hd/mbhd-brit/src/main/doc/Overview-of-BRIT.md

 ```

 The Redeemer's EC public key is required to ensure the client cannot redeem their payments themselves.
+This addition is done modulo the size of the Bitcoin EC curve group.

 #### 10. Matcher stores the Redeemer-Payer link